AdaCore/gnatstudio/docs/users_guide/menus.rst

 * :menuselection:`Help --> GNAT Studio --> Python extensions`

    Load the documentation for 'GNAT Studio extensions for Python' into an external web browser

+.. index:: menu; help --> contents

+* :menuselection:`Help --> Contents`

+   Display a HTML page with a pointer to all documentation known to GNAT Studio

+.. index:: menu; help --> gnat studio --> welcome

+* :menuselection:`Help --> GNAT Studio --> Welcome`

+   Load the documentation for 'Welcome' into an external web browser

 .. index:: menu; help --> gnat runtime